drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 Filename: lib.rs
 -->

+> Your head is spinning with new NFT knowledge.
+Unfortunately, so far, none of it seems helpful for escaping from SECTION 31's passport-control holding cell.

 In the last two exercises we've been talking about a "token collection contract", which we've been referring to as `some_token`.
 What is this contract and how does it relate to `cw721` and `cw721-base`?

 - `cw721` is a package for enforcing your token adheres to the [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) standard